B3Connect/FanServ-Docs/iOS/README.md

 ### Configure Animation Style

-Developer could choose one of styles that we’ve created in SDK for displaying ads.
-He can’t define his own style.
+Developer could choose one of styles that we've created in SDK for displaying ads.
+He can't define his own style.
 So he can choose if ad should enter to the main screen from left, right, top, bottom or fade (change alpha from 0 to 1)

  eg. [FanServer setAnimationStyle: FanServerAdAnimationFade];